jozefmichalmintal/website_connections/README.md

 # website_connections
-Web crawler tool for seeking sites with the same operator.
+Web crawler tool for seeking websites with the same operator.

 ## instalation